janko/as-duration/README.md

 * `#from_now` and `#ago` cannot take any arguments, they always use the current time (passing an argument doesn't read well, better to use `#from` and `#until`)
-* Removed support for `DateTime` (there is no more need to use that class)
+* Removed support for `DateTime`
+  - `DateTime` was first introduced in Ruby so that you can represent time that the `Time` class at the moment wasn't able to.
+However, the `Time` class improved over time and removed those limitations, so there is no more need to use `DateTime`
 * Year lasts 365 days instead of 365.25
 * `AS::Duration` doesn't act like an Integer
-  - to compare it with and integer you have to either convert the integer to a duration or convert the duration to an integer (with `#to_i`)
+  - to compare it with an integer you have to either convert the integer to a duration or convert the duration to an integer (with `#to_i`)
   - you can only add and subtract two duration objects
 * Removed hash equality